Saifuddin of Tidore: Political strengthening

 Personally, Saifuddin was regarded an expert in Malukan tradition who had a great respect for the ways of the ancestors and tried to order his kingdom according to this.
 In this he was relatively successful and was seen as a highly efficacious ruler.
 In spite of keeping a partly Spanish demeanor, he was a strongly Islamic figure known for his poetical and mystical speeches in the mosque.
-He contracted leprocy after some years, but continued to govern his kingdom, communicating with official through the wall of an incense-filled room.
+He contracted leprosy after some years, but continued to govern his kingdom, communicating with official through the wall of an incense-filled room.
 He is one of the first Indonesian rulers of whom a painted portrait is preserved (at the Czartoryski Museum in Kraków), where signs of the sickness can be seen.
 He was pushed to install his son Kaicili Seram (Hamza Faharuddin) as formal ruler though he continued to handle the important issues.
 Seram married a daughter of Mandar Syah of Ternate who had previously been the wife of the Jailolo heir Kaicili Alam, thus seemingly binding the two kingdoms; however the princess soon returned to Ternate.